joelouthan/theologic.us/content/posts/prayers/2020-08-17-am_prayers.md

 ---
 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+Isaiah 56:1-2
+Salvation for Foreigners
+Thus says the LORD:
+“Keep justice, and do righteousness, for soon my salvation will come, and my righteousness be revealed.
+Blessed is the man who does this, and the son of man who holds it fast, who keeps the Sabbath, not profaning it, and keeps his hand from doing any evil.”

 ## Pray for Sarah and her friends